adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 The flow of my bastille system is as such:

-1. Dial in the default-config template for a consistent base jail setup.
+1. Customize a 'default-config' template for a consistent jail setup.
-Install your important programs and settings so everything is as you like.
-Include default-config template in all of your Bastillefiles.
-We do not edit BastilleBSDs default template, it easily causes problems.
-This default-config is overlayed over BastilleBSDs default settings.
+Include 'default-config' template in all of your Bastillefiles.
+Do not edit BastilleBSDs default template, it easily causes problems.
+Our 'default-config' will overlay BastilleBSDs default settings.

-2. Copy the template, modify template, build a jail, apply template.
+2. Copy our template, modify template, build a jail, apply template.

 3. Enter new jail, fine tune the setup and modify it to your liking.